 However, the user interface makes Finbox shine once you have selected a portfolio.
 The platform makes it effortless to instantly download the latest reports.
-At the same time, it provides an instant tabular overview of the stocks in a portfolio, which can be categorised according to various important criteria.
+At the same time, it provides an instant tabular overview of the

 Another essential component of Finbox is the stock screener; while it is not a unique selling point, it is finely executed.

 This feature provides a wealth of important, valuation-based data that can be included as filters.
 All of these can be conveniently searched for ease of access.